lopeznoam/lopeznoam.github.io/Inseguridad y percepción de inseguridad en Lima/README.md

+ About

 	"Insecurity and Perception of Insecurity in Lima, Peru" is a working paper published in "Cuadernos de Investigación", a  working papers series of the Public Opinion Institute of the Pontifical Catholic University of Peru.

  Abstract